 You’ve worked hard all of your life, raised a beautiful family, and would like to pass along your good fortune to children, family and friends.
 To ensure your beneficiaries don’t pay exorbitant probate fees or wait months, sometimes years, to receive funds from your estate, consider creating a living trust.

 If you want your assets to avoid probate, a living trust (also known as a “revocable trust”) is an effective tool in your estate planning.
 A living trust is an alternative to a last will.
 Similar to a will’s purpose, a living trust directs the distribution of your property upon passing.
 A living trust can be modified or revoked at any time.
 However, unlike a will, a living trust provides a management component to your property.
-Management can be performed by you, or anyone else you designate; most importantly, with a living trust you contain complete control over the property.
+Management can be performed by you, or anyone else you designate; most importantly, with a living trust you contain complete control over any property.

 A living trust places assets and property “in trust” during your life.
 These assets can usually be distributed to beneficiaries without the complications of going through probate, also referred to as estate administration.
 When assets are placed in a trust you no longer “own” them; but rather the trust itself owns the assets.
 As your living trust legally holds title to the assets, they are not considered part of your estate; consequently, these assets are not distributed by the probate court.
 At the time of death, the successor trustee, effectively the executor, can begin distributing assets according to the terms of the trust.